amber-lang/amber-docs/docs/0.5.0-alpha/getting_started/migration_guide.md

     return "Success"
 }

-let result = trust getData() // 'result' is now explicitly of type Text if the function succeeds.
+const result = trust getData() // 'result' is now explicitly of type Text if the function succeeds.
 // The compiler no longer considers 'Text?' as a distinct type.
 // The '?' operator continues to propagate failure as before.
 ```